Advestis/enAInem/README.md

 In machine learning, multi-view data refers to datasets comprising multiple distinct attribute sets ("views") for the same set of observations.
-When these views share the same attributes but are observed in different contexts, the data can be represented as a tensor. **EnAInem** enables tensor decomposition using Non-Negative Tensor Factorization (NTF) and facilitates the integration of heterogeneous multi-view data into a shared latent space through the *Integrated Sources Model* (ISM).
+When these views share the same attributes but are observed in different contexts, the data can be represented as a tensor. **EnAInem** enables tensor decomposition using Non-Negative Tensor Factorization (NTF) and allows the integration of heterogeneous multi-view data into a shared latent space through the *Integrated Sources Model* (ISM).

 # Installation